dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 ### Question 6.23.
 Do you know what the radical is?
-Use the fact that the intersection of all prime ideals is the set of all nilpotent elements to prove that F [x] has an infinite number of prime ideals, where F is a field.
+Use the fact that the intersection of all prime ideals is the set of all nilpotent elements to prove that $F [x]$ has an infinite number of prime ideals, where $F$ is a field.

 ### Question 6.24
-What are the radical ideals in Z?
+What are the radical ideals in $\ZZ$?

 ### Question 6.25
 Give a prime ideal in $\kk[x, y]$.